Blausee Trail

 Equipment

-- Gloves, elbow and knee pads (optional back and shin protection)
+- Bike gloves, elbow and knee protectors (if necessary, back and shin protectors)

 - Backpack (with rain cover)

-- Sun, rain, and wind protection (hat, sunscreen, waterproof jacket)
+- Sun, rain, and wind protection (hat, sunscreen, waterproof and windproof jacket)

 - Sunglasses